-Alban Berg: Schließe mir die Augen beide (Arranger: Chris Gordon)
+Alban Berg: Schließe mir die Augen beide (arranged by: Chris Gordon)

-Alban Berg: Schließe mir die Augen beide (Arranger: Chris Gordon)
+Alban Berg: Schließe mir die Augen beide (arranged by: Chris Gordon)

 - Eb major

 - Year of composition:

 - Scored for:

 - Alban Berg

 - Chris Gordon (2009)

 - Text author:

 - 1 1 2 1 - 1 1 1 0 - solo-vln I, solo-vl II, solo-vla, 2 vc, solo-cb